The turmeric

 The plant also combines excellently with other superfoods.
 For example, combining it with black pepper can improve the absorption of curcumin.
 It also pairs well with ginger, cinnamon, and honey.

-Turmeric also has wonderful uses in beverages.
-One popular drink is the "Golden Milk" latte, a blend of turmeric, milk (or a milk alternative), and other spices.
-A drink that not only tastes delicious but is also healthy.
+Turmeric can also be used wonderfully in drinks.
+A popular drink is "Golden Milk" Latte, a blend of turmeric, milk (or a milk alternative), and other spices, is a drink that's not only delicious but also healthy.

 You can easily mix your own “Golden Milk” latte as follows: